Carlpri/Number-guessing-game/README.md

 - Random number generation between 1 and 100
 - 10 trials per game
-- Real-time feedback ("Too high", "Too low", "Correct")
+- Real-time feedback ("Number is too high", "Number is too low", "You won!")
 - Input disabled after winning or losing
 - Option to start a new game
 - State managed entirely using `useReducer` (no `useState` used)